oranenj/repmgr/docs/README.md

-Note that under some circumstances (e.g. no replication cluster master could be located), it will not be possible to write an entry into the `repl_events` table, in which case `event_notification_command` can server as a fallback.
+Note that under some circumstances (e.g. no replication cluster master could be located), it will not be possible to write an entry into the `repl_events` table, in which case `event_notification_command` can serve as a fallback.

 Upgrading repmgr
 ----------------